jleaders/emojicode-lang/README.md

 _(Reminder: On windows, you can type emoji's with Win+Period, and Ubuntu via right-click in Gedit)_

-Calling for help writing parsers in all languages
+### Calling for help writing parsers in all languages

-# Example Applied Usage
+# Why Emojis?

 _Code Like I'm 5_